mauriora/workspace-tools/README.md

 yarn loadModules shared/Package-Tools
 ```

-### unloadModules
+### `unloadModules`

-This empties the working tree of a module already part of the root workspace.
+empties the working tree of a module already part of the root workspace.

 ```shell
 yarn unloadModules .\shared\Package-Tools\